Margaret Matzenauer: Biography

 In 1924, she appeared at the Royal Albert Hall, London at a Special Sunday concert with pianist Solito de Solis.
 In 1936, she played the part of Madame Pomponi in the Columbia Pictures production of Mr. Deeds Goes to Town.

 She taught singing; two of her pupils were mezzo-sopranos Blanche Thebom and Nell Tangeman.
 Her last stage appearance was in a Broadway comedy, Vicki, in 1942.

 Tenor Giacomo Lauri Volpi mentioned her in his Voci parallele as one of the only three true contraltos he had encountered throughout his career (the others being Gabriella Besanzoni and Matilde Blanco Sadun).

 Matzenauer died in 1963, aged 81, at the Sherman Way Convalescent Hospital in Van Nuys, California.

 Legacy

-Her daughter is Adrienne Fontana, former nightclub singer and host of variety TV show Champagne and Orchids, on the Dumont Network in early television.
+Her daughter was Adrienne Fontana, former nightclub singer and host of variety TV show Champagne and Orchids, on the DuMont Network in early television.
 Matzenauer made a sizeable number of recordings, many of which are available on CD reissues.